 How to avoid canned food and dangerous chemical additives:

 - Choose fresh, whole foods whenever possible.
 In the case of beans, cook from dry, which will also save you money.
 (You can also make your own pumpkin puree, and skip those ubiquitous plastic-lined cans of pumpkin.)

 - Give up your soda habit.
 Whether sugary or “diet,” you know all those artificial flavors and colors aren’t good for you.
 The plastics in your fizzy drink is just one more reason to say no to soda.
 (Did you know diet soda has been linked to weight gain?)
 If you must buy a bottled beverage, choose one packed in glass.
 Or consider making your own soda from seltzer with a splash of juice or a wedge of lime.
 (My favorite soda maker now has glass bottles!)
+Or develop a healthy tea habit.
+The benefits of nettle tea are impressive, or give refreshing hibiscus tea a try.
 Once again, you’ll save money while you avoid chemicals and shrink your foodprint.

 Do you eat a lot of canned food?
 How do you feel about giving it up?
 Share in the comments!

 Pin to save “Is canned food healthy?” for later!

 Photo credits: Michael Scheltgen, Your Best Digs, Matthew Hurst via Flickr